 - The Coffee Bloom: Use freshly boiled coffee.
 The heat is what physically "blooms" the cocoa solids, resulting in a significantly darker, richer sponge.

-- Precision Weight: Always weigh your batter.
-Even a 20g difference between pans can lead to uneven heights and lopsided stacking.
+- Precision Weight: Always weigh your batter when dividing it between the pans.
+Even a 20g difference can lead to uneven baking heights and lopsided stacking.

-- Dry Your Berries: If using fresh strawberries for garnish, pat the cut sides with a paper towel.
-This prevents "bleeding" onto the frosting.
+- Dry Your Berries: If garnishing with fresh strawberries, pat the cut sides thoroughly with a paper towel.
+This prevents fruit moisture from bleeding into your smooth cream cheese frosting.

 Sarah says